-Some say the Tredwells, who lived in this house for nearly 100 years, are still here.
-Gertrude Tredwell, in particular, is thought to be watching over her family home.
-Born in an upstairs bedroom in 1840, Gertrude never married and lived her entire life here until she died, at the age of 93, in 1933.
-She was the last member of the Tredwell family to occupy the house before it became a museum, in 1936.
+Many believe it is Gertrude Tredwell, in particular, who is watching over her family home.
+Born in an upstairs bedroom in 1840, the youngest of the Tredwells’ eight children, Gertrude never married and lived her entire life here until she died, at the age of 93, in 1933.
+She was the last member of the family to occupy the house.